-Coorg or Kodagu is a tiny district nestling in the lap of mighty Western Ghats in the State of Karnataka, India.
+Coorg or Kodagu is a tiny district nestling in the lap of the mighty Western Ghats in the State of Karnataka, India.
 A district with unique culture of its own, this verdant landscape has been eulogised by many an acclaimed personality in vivid terms.

-The first Prime Minister of India Pandit Jawaharlal Nehru during his visit to Coorg in the 1950’s had praised Coorg for offering to the nation greatest generals such as late Field Marshal K.M.
+The first Prime Minister of India Pandit Jawaharlal Nehru during his visit to Coorg in the 1950’s praised Coorg for offering to the nation the greatest generals such as late Field Marshal K.M.
 Cariappa and General K.S.
 Thimayya and as a land known for its beautiful and comely women.
-Coorg is the ‘Coffee Bowl’ of the country as it accounts for nearly 40 per cent of the country’s total coffee production.
-The land is also called by many as the “Scotland of India” for its sheer natural beauty.
+Coorg is the Coffee Bowl of the country as it accounts for nearly 40 per cent of the country’s total coffee production.
+This land is also called by many as the “Scotland of India” for its sheer natural beauty.

 Coorg has maintained its pristine nature intact amidst cries of environmental degradation.
 Kodava is the chiefly spoken language in Coorg.
-The district has maintained its secular culture by accommodating and assimilating all other cultures, resembling a ‘mini India’.
+The district has maintained its secular culture by accommodating and assimilating all other cultures, resembling a ‘Mini India’.
 River Cauvery, the lifeline of the State and neighbouring States, takes birth at the foothills of the awe-inspiring Brahmagiri Hills at Talacauvery.